jeffshaver/vh-min.js/README.md

 The data-vhmin="true" attribute is what indicates this element should be at least a full viewport.

-The only other option that is allowed is data-vhmin-offset="number".
+The only other option that is allowed is data-vhmin-offset.
 Adding this to your element will subtract pixels from the elements height

     <!-- Will remove 100 px from the viewport height -->
     <div id="element-that-needs-viewport-height" data-vhmin="true" data-vhmin-offset="100"></div>